CosmosContracts/juno-tools-docs/docs/02-dashboards/02-airdrop/02-guide.md

 :::

-You can see the airdrop you have allocated to by checking out the final column.
+You can see the airdrop you have allocated by checking out the final column.

 To claim an airdrop, press the **Claim** button on the same row, followed by pressing **Claim Airdrop** on the directed page.

 ![](/img/airdrop/claim-airdrop.png)

 Congrats!
-You have successfully learned how to create your own airdrop and claim it.
+You have successfully learned how to create your airdrop and claim it.